danskernesdigitalebibliotek/dpl-platform/docs/runbooks/how-release-a-new-version-for-approval-testing.md

   environment name.
 - The version tag you want to deploy.
 This must correspond to a tagged version of the [`dpl-cms-source` image](https://github.com/danskernesdigitalebibliotek/dpl-cms/pkgs/container/dpl-cms-source).
-- The version tag of Go that you want to deploy.
-The version generally follows the cms version unless a hotfix is being released.

 ## Procedure: New release for approval testing